alexandre-bernier/PSoC-COMM-Driver/README.md

 # PSoC-USBUART-Driver
-Turnkey code for PSoC USBUART component.
+Self-contained implementation of PSoC USBUART component.

 Includes 2 FIFO ring buffers for Rx and Tx so we can hold more than the 64 bytes allowed by USBUART.